mazzzystar/QLearningMouse/README.md

-Game of mouse and cat with Q-Learning.
+Mouse-and-Cat game with Q-Learning.
 ===================================================

 <b>QLearningMouse</b>  is a small cat-mouse-cheese game based on [Q-Learning](https://en.wikipedia.org/wiki/Q-learning).
-The original version is from [vmayoral](https://github.com/vmayoral): [basic_reinforcement_learning:tutorial1](https://github.com/fancoo/basic_reinforcement_learning/tree/master/tutorial1), I resconstructed his code to make the game more configurable, and what different most is that I use [BFS](https://en.wikipedia.org/wiki/Breadth-first_search) when cat chasing the AI mouse, so it looks much more fierce :P
+The original version is from [vmayoral](https://github.com/vmayoral): [basic_reinforcement_learning:tutorial1](https://github.com/vmayoral/basic_reinforcement_learning/tree/master/tutorial1), I resconstructed his code to make the game more configurable, and what different most is that I use breadth-first-search([BFS](https://en.wikipedia.org/wiki/Breadth-first_search)) when cat chasing the AI mouse, so it looks much more fierce :P

+### About the game
+Cat chases the mouse always in the shortest path with BFS, however the mouse first does not know the danger of being eaten.
+It earns reward value of 50 when eating the cheese,  yet gaining reward value of -100 when dead.

 ### Algorithm
 The basic algorithm of Q-Learning is: